MattB859/Ms1-Malaysian-Restaurant/README.md

         1. All social media links can be found at the footer of every page and will open a new tab for the user and more information can be found on the page.

-        2. The user can scroll to the bottom of the Home page to find the Instagram, Facebook, Twitter and YouTube icons and with one click will be directed to the social media page which will open in a new tab to ensure they can get back to the website easily.
+        2. The user can scroll to the bottom of the page to find the Instagram, Facebook, Twitter, and YouTube icons and with one click will be directed to the social media page which will open in a new tab to ensure they can get back to the website easily.

         3. If the user is on the "Contact" page they will also have access to all social media icons in the footer so they never have to feel restricted on any page.